Dasharo/presentations/dug_3_osfv.md

 * We use OSFV at least since 2018, when we started validate PC Engines releases
 * Using those scripts we over **50k** tests publicly relasing **150+** binaries based on open-source firmware.
-* Initially it was closed source because of assumption that validation provide majority of the value in open-source firmware development.
+* Initially it was closed source because of assumption that validation provides majority of the value in open-source firmware development.

 ---